 There are two primary ways to view Netdata's dashboards:

-The standard web dashboard that comes pre-configured with every Netdata installation.
+The local Agent dashboard that comes pre-configured with every Netdata installation.
 You can see it at

 You can also view all the data Netdata collects through the REST API v1.